irohn/nix/README.md

 ./install.sh home-manager
 ```

-Also make sure you have [Flakes](https://nixos.wiki/wiki/Flakes) enabled you can also set the `NIX_CONFIG` environment variable:
+Also make sure you have [Flakes](https://nixos.wiki/wiki/Flakes) enabled you can also set the `NIX_CONFIG` environment variable in your current shell:

 ```bash
 # Should be 2.4+